jturn08/open-home-network/README.md

 *(This guide is a work in progress)*

 ## Overview
 There are many choices for home Wi-Fi networking that it can be overwhelming.
-This guide is for anyone who wants to upgrade their home wireless network from a consumer single or mesh Wi-Fi router to an advanced modular, upgradeable home Wi-Fi network using open source software and low cost hardware.
+This guide is for anyone who wants to upgrade their home wireless network from a single or mesh Wi-Fi router to an advanced componentized, upgradeable home Wi-Fi network using open source software.

 ### Features
 - Separate Guest Wi-Fi network
-- Separate Wi-Fi & wired network for untrusted smarthome and IoT devices
+- Separate network for untrusted smarthome and IoT devices
 - Advanced stateful firewall
 - VPN (ex: OpenVPN and Wireguard) remote access
 - Custom DNS ad blocking (ex: [AdGuardHome](https://github.com/AdguardTeam/AdGuardHome))